squaresLab/SemanticCrashBucketing/README.md

-This page is about the code and data related to our paper [Semantic Crash Bucketing](https://www.cs.cmu.edu/~rvantond/pdfs/scb-ase-2018.pdf).
+This page is about the code and data related to our ASE '18 paper [Semantic Crash Bucketing](https://www.cs.cmu.edu/~rvantond/pdfs/scb-ase-2018.pdf).
 <details>
   <summary>Click for Citation</summary>